Krak9n/VN_story/README.md

 Original story made by @birdofwar_(discord)

-# PROJECT IS IN ACTIVE STAGE OF DEVELOPING
+# PROJECT IS IN THE ACTIVE STAGE OF DEVELOPING
 Want to know more details, then message me ---> olhnts12@proton.me